 The Grail King

-In Wolfram's telling, Percival asks the healing question, cures the Fisher King, and is crowned the new Grail King — the guardian of the sacred.
-He marries, has children, and rules the Grail Kingdom as a living, breathing sovereign.
-In the Vulgate tradition, he withdraws to a hermitage near Sarras after Galahad's ascension and dies shortly after.
+In Wolfram von Eschenbach's telling, Percival returns to the Grail Castle after years of wandering and asks the healing question — not a ritual formula but a deeply human cry: "Uncle, what ails you?"
+The Fisher King is healed.
+The Waste Land blooms.
+Percival is crowned the new Grail King, marries his beloved Condwiramurs, and rules the Grail Kingdom as a living, breathing sovereign.
+In the Vulgate tradition, he withdraws to a hermitage near Sarras after Galahad's ascension and dies shortly after, his purpose fulfilled.
 In either version, the fool who blundered into destiny has become the keeper of the highest mystery.
+His path was spiral: falling, learning, returning.

 Bors